dlkakbs/biomed-research/README.md

 The result is a **research brief**, not a treatment recommendation.

-Veliora is designed to be selective:
+Veliora is designed to be selective.
+It returns:
-- it may return a strong shortlist,
+- a strong shortlist,
-- a weaker exploratory hypothesis,
+- or a weaker exploratory hypothesis,
 - or no deliverable at all.

 If the output does not pass review, the job is rejected and the escrow is refunded onchain.